A General Bayesian Framework for Foreground Modelling and Chromaticity Correction for Global 21cm Experiments: Foreground Modelling to Include Chromaticity

 This method could also potentially be enhanced further by considering multiple data sets taken at different observing times simultaneously.
 This would entail calculating a separate set of $K_i\left(\nu\right)$ chromatic functions for each relevant observation time period, resulting in separate $T_\mathrm{model}\left(\nu\right)$s for each.
 These can then be fit simultaneously to their corresponding data by using a log likelihood that is a sum of the log likelihood given in \Cref{eq:F_S_like}, using the same foreground and 21cm signal parameters in each model.
 Doing so would, in theory, provide additional information by which the foreground and signal parameters could be constrained more reliably.
+This effect of reduction in posterior error as more data times are considered is demonstrated in \citet{tauscher20a} and \citet{tauscher20b}.
 However, in this paper, we only consider the simpler case of using a single time-integrated data set and model, to demonstrate the technique.

 Overall, this results in an $N$ parameter foreground model that contains information about both the variation in spectral index and the distortions due to chromaticity.